 Cataloging for the project was completed in August 2016.
 To commemorate the occasion, the Heritage & Education wrote a blog on the catalogued archived material for the 'First and Famous' ships.

 The catalogued documents are yet to be digitised.
 Once scanned, the items will be made available for free via an online portal.
 Over 6,900 documents will be viewable.
 Below, the Centre has provided photographs of examples of the type of material the archive holds, from profile plans to midship sections.
 These images are not the completed digitised documents and are placeholders.

 For the latest updates on the Centre's digitisation activities, as well as when complete digitised material will be made available, sign up to our mailing list and follow us on Twitter and Facebook.

 First of their kind:

-- Fullagar, built in 1920 was the first fully welded ocean-going ship.
-She was classed +100A1 with the note, 'Electrically Welded, Subject to Biennial Survey - Experimental'.
+Built in 1920 by Cammell Laird & Co, Fullagar was the first fully welded ocean-going ship in the world.
+Due to the risk involved, she was classed +100A1 with the note, 'Electrically Welded, Subject to Biennial Survey - Experimental'.

 And also the famous ships:

 Upon her completion in 1906 at Swan Hunter's Wallsend shipyard, Mauretania was the largest vessel of her kind.
 She was classed +100A1.

 A holder of the Blue Riband for almost two decades, she is one of the most famous ships of the 20th century.
 The Cunard vessel was a product of it's time, a ship of great opulence and grandeur.
 Her interior was designed by Harold Peto and was influenced heavily by Edwardian furnishings.
 Mauretania's passenger facilities included a library, smoking room, sun deck verandas, gym and children's playroom.